j-zimnowoda/kubernetes/users.md

 <output trunkated>
 ```

+# Case 2
-# Create user that uses certificates to authenticates with cluster.
+Create user that uses certificates to authenticates with cluster.
 A user should have permission to `developer' namespace and to get/list/watch available pods in all namespaces namespaces

 As before but this time indicate in context a specific namespace